 Using organizational structures that fit the writer and the topic, students synthesize their findings in writing.
 Students present their research in an engaging and organized manner.
 Students write to communicate in an authentic manner that suits the writer, topic, and audience.

 Daily writing opportunities encourage and build confident writers.
 Students write every day across the curriculum.
 These pieces may include but are not limited to, drawings, sentences, stories, information pieces, retellings, labels, responses to literature, research, lists, and journal entries.
 The aim is to build writing fluency, volume, and stamina.

 FOUNDATIONAL SKILLS and LANGUAGE KNOWLEDGE

 Students learn foundational reading skills, grammar and conventions, and word knowledge through both direct and embedded instruction in ELA and across the curriculum.
-Depending on the grade level, the teacher provides direct instruction in phonological awareness, phonics, word attack skills, and spelling.
+Depending on the grade level, the teacher provides direct instruction in the following key areas:

 Additional instruction in language craft and vocabulary development focuses on the use of these skills in reading, writing and speaking, and is embedded through literacy and content learning across the curriculum.